Level3-REST/site/doc/profiles/root.md

 ### Fetch Root

-A Client can fetch the Root with a `GET` request.
+A client can fetch the Root with a `GET` request.
 The `Link` header will contain links to other resources.

 ![](root/fetch.svg){: .center-image}